People's Liberation Army Navy Surface Force: Development

 The first Chinese frigate to carry a helicopter was a modified Jianghu II, the Siping 544, dubbed as the Jianghu IV class.
 Only one ship was modified, despite great optimism that most of the class would follow suit.
 The Siping is believed to perform more as a test ship, with a single helicopter hangar and a new single 100 mm gun mount similar to the French Creusot-Loire rapid fire main gun.
 Its fighting capabilities have been retained with twin SY-2 missiles and AA guns.
 The fitting of the helicopter hangar meant the sacrifice of the aft SY-2 missile launchers.
 A further step for the Jianghu class was made by the appearance of the Jianghu III/V class, first commissioned in 1986.
 These ships are the first to have air conditioning onboard Chinese warships.
 They feature heavy Western influence, and instead of using the SY-2 missiles, they are armed with the YJ8 series.
 The Jianghu V class carries the YJ82 with extended range.
 There are three ships in the Jianghu III class and six ships in Jianghu V class.

 The Jiangwei I class was launched in 1991 and represented a shift away from the old Jianghu concept.
 Major features included a sextuple HQ-61B SAM launcher, modernized electronics and radar, six YJ8 missiles, automatic Type 76F anti-aircraft guns and a hangar and helicopter deck for one French AS 565 or Z-9C helicopter.
 Four of the Jiangwei I were built between 1990 and 1994.
 Though a great versatile design, it suffered the same weaknesses in air defense, as its SAM had to be manually reloaded as well as unsatisfactory performance.
 The four ships have been refitted since for life extension, and continue to serve the PLAN.
 The HQ-61 SAM system was later replaced by HQ-7 SAM systems during refits.
 The first Jiangwei II was launched in 1997.
 This has a similar design layout to the Jiangwei I but has incorporated major improvements.
 These included eight (not six) YJ82/3 missiles, octuple HQ-7 SAM (replacing the HQ-61B), improved fully automated main gun, and a redesigned aft structure.
-Ten Jiangwei IIs have been built, the last ship commissioned in 2005.
+Ten Jiangwei IIs were built, the last ship commissioned in 2005.
 All Jiangweis have since been refitted with a stealthier gun casing for their 100 mm main guns.